eneliviu/react-frontend-api/README.md

 # ***<center><font color="red"> LovinEscapades-API</font>***: The Ultimate Trip Tracking Tool!</center>
 ## <center> **A React - Django DRF web app** </center>

-The React app project contains the 'auth' folder with SigninForm.js and SignUpForm.js.
-Please summarize their functionalities in the appropriate sections of the README file:

 ### **Table of content:**
 - [Overview](#overview)
 - [Installation and Setup](#installation-and-setup)